Hippelates

 Habitat

 occur in diverse environments including coastal and agricultural areas.
-Larval habitats vary by : documented cases include decaying citrus fruit (H. dissidens in Florida) and likely other decaying matter.
+Larval habitats vary by : documented cases include decaying citrus fruit (H. dissidens in Florida) and likely other decaying organic matter.
 Specific larval substrates remain poorly documented for most species.

 Distribution